What is Email Authentication?

 Hidden Anchor

-While SPF, DKIM, and DMARC are the most commonly known and used methods of email authentication, there are a few other components available for use.
+While SPF, DKIM, and DMARC are the most commonly known and used email authentication methods, there are a few other components available for use.
 These standards are either deprecated or have not yet gained widespread support, but sometimes still surface in discussions of email authentication.
 Familiarity with them can help you determine their appropriateness for your program.

 Hidden Anchor